-Mesquite vs Hickory: When to Use Them
+Mesquite and Hickory: When to Use Them!

 Grilling with wood gives you a unique opportunity to give your food a flavor that just can’t be achieved with any other type of heat source.
 The level of smokiness and the flavor of your meat will depend on the type of wood you choose, so this is obviously a very important decision.
 Hickory and mesquite are both very popular options with very distinctive flavors, so let’s compare them.

 Hickory is probably the most versatile wood used in barbecue.
 It compliments all meats, but it’s still quite heavy, so it’s strong enough to be used with larger cuts of meat.
-Hickory goes perfectly with beef and pork, but it can be used with chicken too, and even fish.
+Hickory goes perfect with beef and pork, but it can be used with chicken too, and even fish.
 One thing you should definitely try is a hickory smoked chicken, seasoned with some olive oil, black pepper, paprika, and thyme.

 Mesquite, on the other hand, has a very strong taste unlike any other and it goes only with certain types of dishes.
 The only case where you can safely use mesquite alone is with robust chunks of red meat, like briskets.
 However, small quantities of mesquite in combination with other, milder smoke woods can be used to complement almost any dish.
 To cook a perfect mesquite smoked brisket, rub it with spices of your choice and leave to rest for 12-24 hours before cooking.

 There are people who use mesquite exclusively for any type of barbecue because of its unique taste.
 However, if you are just trying it out it’s best to start with a large cut of beef.
 Hickory, on the other hand, goes best with pork, but you can’t really use it incorrectly as it goes with everything.